-Standards are often referred to as many other things, among them:
+Standards can be referred to as many other things, among them:

 • protocols